cjoakim/azure-cosmosdb-hackathon/data_ingest_pipeline.md

 # Data Ingestion Pipelines into CosmosDB

-## PaaS Services
+## Azure PaaS Services

 - Azure Event Hubs
-- Azure Functions
+- Azure Functions - serverless, event-driven
 - Azure CosmosDB
 - Azure Stream Analytics

 ### Solution 1

 - Azure Functions (HttpTrigger) -> CosmosDB
-- Introduce Functions - serverless, event-driven

 ### Solution 2

 - Event Hubs -> Azure Functions -> CosmosDB
-- Introduce Event Hubs

 - We'll focus on this one today; what we'll do:
   - See the EventHub and the Function App in Azure Portal